 There's a saying that goes something like, “You don't know light until you've been in the dark.”
 I completely understand this.
 I'm not sure I would have ever been able to truly appreciate all life has to offer if I hadn't ever felt like there was a possibility of it being taken away from me.

 I also have been uniquely blessed to experience an overwhelming amount of support.
 Although my family has made the most sacrifices of anyone, I have felt loved and supported by entire communities.
 I've been able to get involved in the Foundation and it has had an undying effect on my outlook.

-being a part of the Foundation's events is a surreal experience, every time.
+Attending and being a part of the Foundation's events is a surreal experience, every time.
 I have a hard time putting into words just how humbling it is to see a gathering of so many people -- some I know, most I don't -- give so much time and attention to a cause that directly impacts my everyday life.

 Seeing the hard work that so many put into the gatherings and just how much they give of themselves is truly unbelievable.
 It's unlike any emotion I've ever felt, full of love and appreciation.
 I have some of the most treasured moments of my life at these events.

 My family also has been blessed to be surrounded by amazing people that will not stop until there is a cure.
 Most people don't dream of feeling an ounce of the love and compassion I've been able to experience in my lifetime from so many close friends.
 It's hard to imagine, but I will never be able to thank or do enough for those who have given so much to my family and me.
 There really is nothing more special than seeing so many people sacrifice so much time and time again.